 Not all book adaptations are worth your while.
-These are the exception.
+These are the exceptions.

-Here are some of our favourite book-to-movie adaptations available to stream in Australia as of September 2018.
+Here are some of our favourite book-to-movie adaptations available to stream in Australia.

 1. The Hunger Games

 - Cast: Jennifer Lawrence, Josh Hutcherson and Liam Hemsworth

 In a dystopian version of North America, the 12 districts of Panem must send a teenage boy and girl as tributes to compete in “The Hunger Games” as punishment for a past uprising.
 The Games are a twisted reality show where the tributes fight each other to the death, up to the point where only one victor remains.
 The story centres on Katniss Everdeen, who has to rely on her sharp instincts and hunting skills to survive in the dangerous arena.